New-MT-BFT-Homepage-Header-Image

 Service matters

-The community service was rewarding every day of the program.
-We were able to personally interact with those who would benefit from the work.
-I loved working, and I’m so glad that I was able to contribute to such a wonderful cause.
+The community service was incredibly rewarding.
+We personally interacted with those who would benefit from the work and I’m so glad that I was able to contribute.

 Rachel Oshiro